-Pu-erh tea has a number of spelling variations but they are all the same tea: Pu'er tea, Puer tea, Pu er tea or Bolay tea.
-All Pu-erh tea is made from a "large leaf" variety of the tea plant Camellia sinensis and named after the Chinese Pu-erh county located near Simao, Yunnan, China.
+Pu-erh tea has a number of spelling variations, but they are all the same tea: Pu'er tea, Puer tea, Pu er tea, or Bolay tea.
+All Pu-erh tea is made from a "large leaf" variety of the tea plant Camellia sinensis and named after the Pu-erh county located near Simao, Yunnan, China.

 Pu-erh tea at the highest classification level is broken down into raw/green (sheng) or ripened/cooked (shou).
 The difference between these two classes is based on the processing method.
-Sheng pu-erh is classified as a green tea regardless of age, and the shou is known as a post-fermented tea due to the processing method.
+Sheng pu-erh is classified as a maturable green tea regardless of age, and the shou is known as a post-fermented tea due to the processing method.
 Unlike other teas that should ideally be consumed shortly after production, pu-erh can be drunk immediately or aged for many years; pu-erh teas are often now classified by year and region of production much like wine vintages.
-Sheng pu-erh will have a more astringent taste to the tea for a number of years until it begins to show some age.
-By “showing some age,” I am referring to the mellowing of the tea and the appearance of a more balanced profile.
+Sheng pu-erh will have a more astringent taste to the tea for a number of years until it begins to “show some age,” that is, the mellowing of the tea and the appearance of a more balanced profile.

 Pu-erh tea is available as loose leaf or as cakes of compacted tea.